As we can see autonomous vehicles are creating a huge wave, different public opinions have been gathered such as:-

 As per Hohenberger et al. (2016), emotion and affective reaction indicated gender differences.
 As it was found out that men are likely to anticipate pleasure and not anxiety related to the autonomous vehicle’s willingness.

-According to Haboucha et al. (2017), Israelis men’s attitude is more towards shared autonomous vehicles than a privately owned autonomous vehicle.
+According to Haboucha et al. (2017), Israelis men’s attitude is more towards shared autonomous vehicles than privately-owned autonomous vehicles.

 Seeing the trend of acceptance being more from people with higher levels of education, Car Technology Acceptance Model (CTAM) was developed by Osswald et al. (2012) where the Unified Theory of Acceptance and Use of Technology along with other attitudinal constructs such as safety was incorporated.